gocd/www.go.cd/source/posts/2015-06-18-plugin-settings.html.markdown

 type: post
 published: true
 author: GoCD Team
 excerpt: "GoCD is continously improving its plugin infrastructure.
 Starting 15.2.0, GoCD will support \"Plugin Settings\" that will allow plugins developers to accept global settings.
-With this feature all plugins will have one approach to accept plugins settings from user & access plugin settings from GoCD Server."
+With this feature all plugins will have one approach to accept plugins settings from user &amp; access plugin settings from GoCD Server."
 summary_image: "/assets/images/blog/plugin-settings/configure-plugin.png"
 ---